It’s a cliché, but indoor cycling’s reputation for being mind-numbingly boring was previously well-earned.

 4. Take a fitness test

-Though there are exceptions, most indoor cycling apps use FTP as a means of adjusting your training zones for interval-based workouts.
+Though there are exceptions, most indoor cycling apps use Functional Threshold Power as a means of adjusting your training zones for interval-based workouts.

-Because of this, having a reasonably accurate FTP setting is crucial to optimising your training.
+Because of this, having a reasonably accurate FTP number is crucial to optimising your training.

 There are two standard ways of taking an FTP test on Zwift.
 The classic FTP tests involve a warm-up protocol followed by a 20-minute maximal effort.

-If you’re using TrainerRoad, there’s also an option of an FTP test comprising of two 8-minute maximal efforts, with a short rest inbetween.
+If you’re using TrainerRoad, there’s also an option of an FTP test comprising two eight-minute maximal efforts, with a short rest in between.

-There are also Ramp tests in both Zwift and TrainerRoad, which begin easy then progressively ramp up the power until you hit your limit.
+You also have the option of taking a ramp test, which begins at an easy level, then progressively ramps up the power until you hit your limit.

-Instead of FTP, Wahoo Systm uses what it calls 4DP (Four Dimensional Power) instead.
+What other options are there?
+Instead of FTP, Wahoo SYSTM uses what it calls 4DP (Four Dimensional Power).
 4DP tests four different aspects of your fitness, ranging from endurance all the way through to sprinting power.

-As a result, System’s Full Frontal fitness test is longer and more varied than typical FTP tests on many other indoor cycling apps.
+As a result, Wahoo’s fitness test, called the Full Frontal, is longer and more varied than typical FTP tests on many other indoor cycling apps.

-Systm also includes its version of a ramp test, called the Half Monty, which can be used to update your fitness numbers without needing to do the Full Frontal test every single time.
+SYSTM also includes its version of a ramp test, which can be used to update your fitness numbers without needing to do the Full Frontal test every time.

 5. Use ERG mode strategically

-There can be a temptation to use it for all workouts, as it can take away the need to perform big gear changes between intervals, and make it easier to precisely hit the target power level at your preferred cadence.
+However, there can be a temptation to use ERG mode for all workouts, because it can take away the need to perform big gear changes between intervals, and, as we’ve covered, make it easier to precisely hit the target power level at your preferred cadence.

 All of that is great, but ERG mode isn’t suitable for every kind of workout, so it’s best used strategically.